 A key issue is that harm reduction services such as opioid substitution therapy and clean needle exchanges are currently not available in Nigeria.
 Available services are limited to targeted information, education and communication, condom distribution and hepatitis C treatment.
 However, discussions on developing a national harm reduction strategy began in 2015.24

 In 2015, NACA began working with UNODC on a draft national HIV response strategy to target people who inject drugs.
 It has also begun to train staff from its National Drug Law Enforcement Agency and 11 civil society organisations working with people who use drugs on HIV responses targeted to this group’s needs.25

 Young people and HIV in Nigeria

 Early sexual debut is common in Nigeria, which begins at less than 15 years old for 15% of Nigeria's youth.
 This is one factor that increases HIV vulnerability among young people, alongside very low HIV testing rates - only 17% of young people know their HIV status.30

 Children and those orphaned by AIDS in Nigeria

-400,000 children in Nigeria are living with HIV.11 HIV also has an indirect impact on children in Nigeria whereby they become the caregivers for parents who are living with HIV.
-Most often this responsibility lies with girls rather than boys.3 This reflects the imbalance in schooling between the two genders in Nigeria, with girls missing out on HIV education that could teach them how to protect themselves from infection.
+HIV also has an indirect impact on children in Nigeria whereby they become the caregivers for parents who are living with HIV.
+Often, this responsibility lies with girls rather than boys.35 This reflects the imbalance in schooling between the two genders in Nigeria, with girls missing out on HIV education that could teach them how to protect themselves from infection.